lebao3105/libtextworker/README.md

 ## Usage

+This library aims to be suitable for both GUI and CLI/TUI programs.

 Available packages from Pypi:
 * libtextworker: Base library, contains all codes but no other deps installed
 * libtextworker[tkinter]: Tkinter support
 * libtextworker[wx]: wxPython support
-* libtextworker[autocolor]: (since 0.1.3) GUI auto color effect (depends on system theme)
+* libtextworker[autocolor]: (since 0.1.3) GUI auto color effect (depends on the system color scheme, not all OSes are supported)
 * libtextworker[all]: Everything above

-Documents are stored to ```v<version>-docs``` tag, normally the document on https://lebao3105.github.io/libtextworker is the latest stable version of libtextworker.
+Documents are stored in ```v<version>-docs``` tags, normally the document on https://lebao3105.github.io/libtextworker is the latest stable version of libtextworker.
 It has the full API documentation + usage.